MCP Reference: managedkafka

 create_connect_cluster

 Create a new Google Cloud Managed Service for Apache Kafka Connect cluster.
-To create a Connect cluster, the following parameters are required:

 This tool returns a long-running operation (LRO) that you can poll using the get_operation tool to track the Connect cluster creation status.
 Connect cluster creation can take 20 minutes or longer.